RyanOD/python-games/word-guessing/readme.md

 The game gets all words from the Random Word API on Heroku.

 ## Key Concepts
-This following concepts are exposed in this number guess game design.
+This following concepts are exposed in this word guessing game design.
 - Requests Module
 - APIs
 - Game Loop